Mad About the Boy At The Fashion Space GalleryMarch 19, 2016

 As Sexual Object is another uncomfortable area for me, with photos by Joseph Szabo titled Almost Grown, from 1978, of sleeping youths set next to works by Minoru Shimizu and Wolfgang Tilmans from 2005 and Gosha Rubchinskiy from 2015 which focus in on young male crotches.
 From the wall text: “The overt sexualisation of the male youth is not scrutinised to the same levels [as females].
 Often the boy becomes an object of fantasy within editorials, playing out numerous roles, from the boy next door or cheeky Jack the lad to the awkward, shy, inexperienced teen.
 Sexual fancies are sometimes seemingly reconstructed, as the boy becomes handsome, sexually charged, inquisitive and testosterone charged before the lens.”

-A thoughtful, if uncomfortable exhibition that taught this reviewer a few things about men’s fashion.
+Mad About the Boy is a thoughtful, if uncomfortable exhibition that taught this reviewer a few things about men’s fashion.